Coherent-Partners/spark-ts-sdk/README.md

 const spark = new Spark({ oauth: 'path/to/oauth/credentials.json' });
 ```

+### Additional Settings

-- `timeout` (default: `60000`): indicates the maximum amount of time (in milliseconds)
+- `timeout` (default: `60000` ms): indicates the maximum amount of time that the
-  that the client should wait for a response from Spark servers before timing out a request.
+  client should wait for a response from Spark servers before timing out a request.

 - `maxRetries` (default: `2`): indicates the maximum number of times that the client
   will retry a request in case of a temporary failure, such as a unauthorized